amueller69/Law-School-Notes/Fall-2018/Contracts/12-Nonperformance_Consequences.md

      * Excused
        * Non material AND forfeiture (non-occurrence of the condition would cause disproportionate forfeiture on the part of the obligee)
        * Party in breach contributes to non-occurrence of the condition (some courts hold possibility of prevention of the condition by the obligor was a risk assumed by the obligee)

+### Rules - Conditions

+* **R2d § 84 - Promise to Perform in Spite of Non-occurrence of a Condition**
+  * Waiver is effective without consideration or reliance but only if condition was immaterial and the other party did not assume risk of its non-occurrence
+* **R2d § 224 - Conditioned Defined**
+  * An event, not certain to occur, which must occur, unless non-occurrence is excused, before performance under a contract becomes due
+* **R2d § 225 - Effects of the Non-Occurrence of a Conidtion**
+  * Effects of the Non-Occurrence of a Condition
+    1. Performance of a duty subject to a condition cannot become due unless the condition occurs or its non-occurrence is excused
+    1. Unless it has been excused, the non-occurrence of a condition discharges the duty when the condition can no longer occur
+    1. Non-occurrence of a condition is not a breach by a party unless he has a duty that the condition occur
+* **R2d § 226 - How and Event May Be Made A Condition**
+  * An event may be made a condition either by the agreement of the parties or by a term supplied by the court
+* **R2d § 227 - Standards/Preferences with Regard to Conditions**
+  * Because conditions have a sharp edge, courts try to interpret things as not conditions.
+Interpret things away from being conditions where it would be fair to do that unless the language is very very clear
+    * Interpret in a way to reduce obligee’s risk of forfeiture, unless the event is w/in the obligee’s control or the circs indicate that he has assumed the risk.
+* **R2d § 229 - Forfeiture**
+  * Refers to the denial of compensation that results when the obligee loses his right to the agreed exchange after he has relied substantial, as by preparation or performance on the expectation of that exchange.
+In determining whether forfeiture is disproportionate, court must weight extent of obligee's forfeiture against importance to obligor of the risk from which he sought to be protected and the degree to which that protection will be lost if condition is excused.
+Court may excuse the nonoccurrence of a condition where disproportionate forfeiture would otherwise result, unless the conditioning event was a material part of the parties’ exchange
+* **R2d § 245**
+  * When a party’s breach by non-performance contributes materially to the non-occurrence of a condition of one of his duties, the non-occurrence is excused

 ### *enXco Development Corp v.
 Norther States Power Co.*